RobotEdh/Yolov-4/README.md

 # Yolov-3-Tiny
-Tiny yelease of Yolo V3 using TensorFlow 2.x
+Tiny release of Yolo V3 using TensorFlow 2.x

-Same logc than Yolo v4 but with less layers (26) and only 2 output layers.
+Same logic than Yolo v4 but with only 26 layers and 2 output layers.